MapsPeople/docs/src/content/cms/media-library.md

   order: 10
 ---

-The Media Library is a feature in the MapsIndoors CMS which lets the user upload and manage custom images, to use in the MapsIndoors CMS.
-The Media Library can be accessed through the dedicated Media Library button, the Location Details panel or the Display Settings panel.
+The Media Library is a feature in the MapsIndoors CMS, expanding upon and replacing the Icon Manager that we used before.
+The Media Library lets you upload and manage media files, to use in the MapsIndoors CMS.
+The Media Library can be accessed through the Display Settings panel, and the App Categories page.

 **INSERT SCREENSHOT**